cardoso/spinlet/README.md

         println!("{}", arg);
     }

-    // Plugin only has access to environment variables prefixed with `SPIN_` for (key, value) in std::env::vars() {
+    // Plugin only has access to environment variables specified in the manifest for (key, value) in std::env::vars() {
         println!("{}: {}", key, value);
     }